Rationality of representation zeta functions of compact $p$-adic analytic groups: Basics from model theory

 is a rational power series in $t$ over $\Q$ whose denominator is a product of factors of the form $(1 - p^i t^j)$ for some integers $i,j$ with $j > 0$. \end{thm} \begin{proof} The proof is the same as the one at the end of Appendix~A in \cite{hrumar2015definable}.
 The only difference is that instead of setting $Y$ to be the set of non-negative integers, we set $Y = \lbrace n \in \N_0 \mid X_n \neq \emptyset\rbrace$.
-This set is definable in $\man$ as it is the projection on the $\Z$-component of the relation defining the family $\{ \eqrel_n\}$.
+This set is definable in $\man$ because it is the projection of $X$ on the $\Z$-component of $\Q_p^d \times \Z$.
+Thus $Y$ is definable because $X$ is.
 The rest of the proof remains unchanged. \end{proof}